jon-leal/jon-leal/README.md

 # Jonatas Leal

-Hi there👋  I'm a software engineering student at Cruzeiro do Sul University, passionate about creating efficient, scalable solutions to complex problems, and I am always looking to learn more and improve my skills.
+Hi there👋  I'm a software engineering student at Cruzeiro do Sul University, passionate about technology and strong ability to create solutions to complex problems, I am always looking to learn more and improve my skills

-Also I have a strong foundation in electronic engineering principles.
+Also I have a strong foundation in electronic engineering.
 I've worked as an electronic technician, developing electronic circuit boards for GNSS receivers.

 ## Skills